 There is big money in cleaning products.
 You just need to go into a supermarket and see the number of aisles dedicated to ‘miracle’ and ‘easy’ products to see that there must be a market.
 Cleaning products focus on a woman’s fear of being dirty, lazy, or not being able to care for her family.
 And yes, the marketing for this is usually aimed at women.

 I’m putting together a list of fabulous ways that you can live the best life in your home.
-(Note: this list is under construction – check back for more tips soon!)
+My tips have been shared widely in the media, including by the Daily Mirror, Australia’s Best Recipes, New Idea and The Daily Telegraph.

 Apple cider vinegar